Deploy SupportPal on Docker

 copy files from the host into the container.
 The example below copies customization/saml.php

-from the host to a container called supportpal
+from the host to a container called supportpal:

 docker cp customization/saml.php supportpal:/var/www/supportpal/config/production/